Films In Progress Screenings Press Info

 Cabaret Okinawa

-Filmed in Okinawa’s nightlife districts adjacent to American bases, the project observes bars, clubs, and music as spaces of contact between worlds.
-Without narration, the film listens to doors, stages, and soundscapes—where local life and empire overlap in nightly performance.
+Filmed in Okinawa’s nightlife districts adjacent to American bases, the project observes bars, clubs, and music as sites where the lives of U.S. service members and local Okinawans intersect.
+It listens to doors, stages, and soundscapes — where geopolitics filters into everyday performance.

 Director/Producer: Greg Girard/Daniel Traub